Player52/Stepbot_chess/README.md

 ### On Windows

-Double-click `stepbot.bat` to launch without opening a terminal manually.
+Double-click `stepbot.exe` to launch without opening a terminal manually. _This will also work for the same file on Linux or Mac_

 ---